Vinfall/UserScripts/README.md

 6. Combine those CSV manually
 7. (For Excel usage) change file encoding to UTF-8 BOM, or dumb Excel won't recognize CJK characters

+It's NOT recommended to do *delta update* if you want stats like `Rating` & `Length` as they are dynamic (expected to increase over time).

 #### How to Export Length Votes List

 1. Open user lengths vote list, e.g. `https://vndb.org/u114514/lengthvotes` (replace the number)